olincb/website/README.md

 The SSL cert gets renewed 30 days before expiration by checking every day if it's going to expire (using `crontab`).
 Edit with `crontab -e`.

+## Webpacking

+in order to webpack js now, need to first run `export NODE_OPTIONS=--openssl-legacy-provider`.
+This should be done in development and the results should be checked into source control because the server doesn't have the power to do the webpacking without killing itself.

 ## TODO

 - change dark mode icons to switch to the other on mouse hover